emcode/basket-modeling-exercise/readme.md

 ## Assumptions

+- I assume that there is no need for a method `Basket::addProduct($productCode, $quantity)`; we are always adding one product at a time - I assume that it is specific for Acme's products
 - prices are given in cents not dollars (to avoid issues with floating points / rounding when dealing with money)
-- conversion from and to cents should be done in UI layer (outside of this project)
+- conversion from and to cents should be done in UI layer (out of the scope of this library)
-- order of delivery rules given in configuration matters - first match wins
+- order of delivery rules given in configuration matters (first match wins) and configuration has to be coherent;
+  ideally should be validated beforehand
 - configuration should be provided by instantiating PHP objects - as described in `Example of configuration...` section
-- in a typical e-commerce basket items are grouped by product id, but in this system currently grouping depends on discounts which can be quite limiting theoretically

 ## How to test it locally

 Make sure you have `PHP 8.1` with `bcmath` extension (should be installed and enabled by default) and `composer` installed.
 Then:
 ```
 composer install
 ./vendor/bin/phpunit ./tests